samsonafo/cars_software/README.md

 ##### data_cars45.ipynb
 This file scraps data from car from autochek which is also redirecting the datas from Cheki.com.ng.
 In this file We scraped 14,195 rows of cars and saved into a CSV file afterwards.

+##### model_2.ipynb
+For model development - Here I compared the performance of different models.
+(Linear Regression, k-Nearest Neigbours, Random Forest and Gradient Boosted Trees)

+##### model_2.ipynb-gridsearchcv
+For model development - Here I used GridSearchCV to find the best parameters for the Gradient Boosted Trees and K-Nearest Neigbhours.
+(The 2 best performing models from model_2.ipynb)